Timed Multiset Rewriting and the Verification of Time-Sensitive Distributed Systems: Bisimulation result

-The reasoning the instantaneous actions is similar.
+The reasoning for the application of instantaneous rules is similar.
 Each created fact in $\Sscr_1'$ and $\Sscr_2'$ is of the form $P@(T^1+d)$ and $P@(T^2+d)$ , where $T^1$ and $T^2$ represent global time in $\Sscr_1$ and $\Sscr_2$, respectively.
-Therefore each created fact has the same difference $d$ to the global time in the corresponding configuration.
-This implies that the created facts have the same truncated time differences to the remaining facts.
-Hence ${\Sscr_1}'$ and $\Sscr_2'$ are equivalent.
-Therefore, action application on $\delta$-representations shown in is well defined.
+Therefore each created fact has the same difference, $d$, to the global time in the corresponding configuration.
+This implies that the created facts have the same truncated time differences to the remaining (unchanged) facts.
+Namely, ~$\delta_{Time,P}=d< \infty$, ~hence for $P@t_P$, $R@t_R$ and $Time@t$ ~with ~$t \leq t_R \leq t_P$, ~ Notice here that $\delta_{Time,R}<\infty$ because all configurations are future bounded, so the above difference is well-defined (finite).
+Similarly, when ~$t \leq t_P \leq t_R$, ~ Hence ${\Sscr_1}'$ and $\Sscr_2'$ are equivalent.
+Therefore, application of rules on $\delta$-representations defined through corresponding configurations is well-defined, \ie, the abstraction of configurations to $\delta$-representations w.r.t. application of rules is complete.

-Since equivalent configurations satisfy the same set of constraints, $\Sscr_1$ is a critical configuration if and only if $\Sscr_2$ is a critical configuration.
-By induction on the length of the trace, it immediately follows that, given a timed MSR, any compliant trace over configurations can be represented by a compliant trace over $\delta$-representations.
-That is, the abstraction of configurations to $\delta$-representations is complete.

 The abstraction is also sound.
 Namely, from a compliant trace over $\delta$-representations, we can extract a concrete compliant trace over configurations.
-Although any given $\delta$-representation corresponds to an infinite number of configurations, for a given initial configuration $\Sscr_0$, we have \ $\Delta_0= \delta_{\Sscr_0}$.
-The existence of a compliant trace over configurations is then easily proven by induction on the length of the trace over $\delta$-representations. \end{proof}
+Although any given \mbox{$\delta$-representation} corresponds to an infinite number of configurations, for a given initial configuration $\Sscr_0$, we have the initial $\delta$-representation \ $\delta_0= \delta_{\Sscr_0}$.
+The existence of a trace over configurations corresponding to the given (possibly infinite) trace over $\delta$-representations is then easily proven by induction.

+Since equivalent configurations satisfy the same set of constraints, $\Sscr_1$ is a critical configuration if and only if $\Sscr_2$ is a critical configuration, \ie,~ if and only if $\delta_{\Sscr_1}$ is critical.
+By induction on the length of the (sub)trace, it follows that, given a timed MSR and a critical configuration specification $\Cscr\Sscr$, any (possibly infinite) trace over configurations is compliant if and only if the corresponding trace over $\delta$-representations is compliant.

+Notice that, using the lazy time sampling in a trace $\Pscr$, $Tick$ rule is applied to some $\Sscr_i$ in $\Pscr$ if and only if no instantaneous rule can be applied to $\Sscr_i$.
+Since $\Sscr_i$ and its $\delta$-representation, $\delta_{\Sscr_i}$, satisfy the same set of constraints, it follows that $Tick$ rule is applied to $\delta_{\Sscr_i}$ iff~$Tick$ rule is applied to $\Sscr_i$.
+Hence, a trace over configurations uses the lazy time sampling iff the corresponding trace over $\delta$-representations uses the lazy time sampling.